-Application Deadline for the BTSI and NCIS awards is July 10, 2017.
+Application Deadline for the NCIS award is June 13, 2018.

 Purpose: The purpose of the NANETS Clinical Investigator Scholarship is to encourage clinicians at the end of their fellowship or beginning of their faculty appointment to pursue a clinical career focused on neuroendocrine tumors.
 Funds also may be used cover an optional 2-4 week visiting fellowship with a NET expert.

 Award Term: The NANETS Clinical Investigator Scholarship will provide $100,000 total divided over two years.
 Award funds will be directed to the sponsoring institution.
+The NCIS recipient will be expected to present their findings as a poster or oral presentation at the NANETS Annual Symposium.
 At the conclusion of the award period, the recipient must provide NANETS with a written progress report of the project performed during the award period and a budget reconciliation.

-Award Sponsor: The 2017 NANETS NANETS Clinical Investigator Scholarship is sponsored by IPSEN Biopharmaceuticals in memory of Edda Gomez-Panzani.
+Award Sponsor: The 2018 NANETS Clinical Investigator Scholarship is sponsored by IPSEN Biopharmaceuticals in memory of Edda Gomez-Panzani.

 - Candidates must have a MD, MD/PhD, DO degree or equivalent

 - Candidates must be in the first 5 years of a faculty appointment (instructor or above) in an accredited medical school or other institution in North America (must be on staff at time of award)

 - Candidates must be a NANETS member

 - Previous recipients of BTSI or NCIS awards are not eligible to apply.